Luis Urías Player Props: Brewers vs. Diamondbacks

 - Urias is hitting .114 with a double, a home run and four walks.

-- Urias has gotten a hit in four of 12 games this season, but he has no multi-hit games.
+- Urias has a base hit in four of 12 games played this season (33.3%), but no multi-hit games.

-- He has homered in one of 12 games, and in 2.3% of his plate appearances.
+- He has hit a home run in one of 12 games, and in 2.3% of his plate appearances.

-- Urias has driven in a run in three games this season (25.0%), including one multiple-RBI game.
+- Urias has driven in a run in three games this year (25.0%), including one multiple-RBI game.

 - He has scored in three games this year (25.0%), but has had no multi-run games.